Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ### Adding a route for the template
 We will define a new route for our server which we will use to return the formatted html.
 This is done using Kitura 1 style routing with request, response and next.
 We will render the .stencil file and add this to the response.

-1. Add a Kitura 1 style GET route for "/foodtracker":
+1. Add a Kitura 1 style GET route for "/foodtracker".

- Add the following code beneath `router.add(templateEngine: StencilTemplateEngine())`
+Add the following code beneath `router.add(templateEngine: StencilTemplateEngine())`:
 ```swift
 router.get("/foodtracker") { request, response, next in
     next()
 }
 ```
-2. Build a JSON string description of the FoodTracker mealstore:
+2. Build a JSON string description of the FoodTracker mealstore.

- Add the following code inside your “/foodtracker" route above `next()`
+Add the following code inside your “/foodtracker" route above `next()`:
 ```swift
 let meals: [Meal] = self.mealStore.map({ $0.value })
 var allMeals : [String: [[String:Any]]] = ["meals" : []]